• Skip to main content

 How to aggregate data in SQL?

-1. The first thing evaluated in query is the form clause which evaluates the relation to be operated.
+1. The first thing evaluated in the query is the ‘from’ clause.
+The ‘from’ clause evaluates the relation to be operated.

-2. Next to form clause is where clause, the predicate in where clause is evaluated on the outcome of ‘form’ clause.
+2. Next to the ‘from ‘clause is the ‘where’ clause.
+The predicate in the ‘where’ clause is evaluated on the outcome of the ‘from’ clause.

-3. The tuples filtered by ‘where’ clause are then grouped using the group by clause if present else all the tuples filtered by where clause are considered as one group.
+3. If present, the tuples filtered by the ‘where’ clause are then grouped using the ‘group by‘ clause.
+Else all the tuples filtered by the ‘where’ clause are considered as one group.

-4. The having clause is then applied to each group formed by ‘group by’ clause and the groups satisfying the having clause are then forwarded to the ‘select’ clause.
+4. The ‘having’ clause is then applied to each group formed by the ‘group by‘ clause.
+And the groups satisfying the ‘having’ clause are then forwarded to the ‘select’ clause.

-5. Then the select clause applies the aggregate function on the groups and generates a single result tuple for each group.
+5. Then the ‘select’ clause applies the aggregate function to the evaluated groups.
+And generates a single result tuple for each group.

 The aggregate functions are applied to the set of tuples.
 And as a result, they return a relation with a single attribute consisting of a single tuple value.
-It can also be applied to the group of sets of tuples, resulting in a relation with a single attribute and one tuple for each group.
+It can also be applied to the group of ‘sets of tuples’.
+It results in a relation with a single attribute and one tuple for each group.

 Below is the list of all aggregate functions in SQL: